barryclark/jekyll-now/README.md

 Haha!
 It works.

-I though I should start organising my thoughts and presenting my work so that others can learn as well.
+I though I should start organising my thoughts and presenting my work so that others might learn from it as well.
 Pull requests are welcome.